haiwera-silk-cd/magento-devdocs/guides/v2.0/get-started/authentication/gs-authentication.md

 <h3 id="accessible-resources">Accessible resources</h3>

 The list of resources that you can access depends on your user type.
 All customers have the same permissions, and as a result the same resources accessible.
 The preceding statement is true for guest users as well.
-Each administrator or integration user can have a unique set of permissions which is configured in the {% glossarytooltip 18b930cf-09cc-47c9-a5e5-905f86c43f81 %}Magento Admin{% endglossarytooltip %}.
+Each administrator or integration user can have a unique set of permissions which is configured in the {% glossarytooltip 18b930cf-09cc-47c9-a5e5-905f86c43f81 %}Magento管理面板{% endglossarytooltip %}.
 Permissions required to access particular resource are configured in the `webapi.xml` file.
 This table lists the resources that each user type can access: